 4. Due diligence: Submit your completed application form and other essential documents.
 Following this, a due diligence check by the Antigua and Barbuda government will be carried out.

-5. Application submission: Submit your application to the Antigua and Barbuda Citizenship by Investment Unit (CIU).
+5. Application submission: Submit your application to Antigua and Barbuda’s Citizenship by Investment Unit (CIU).
 You will also need to pay the submission fees.

 6. Approval: It generally takes about three months from the date of submission for your citizenship application to be approved by the Citizenship by Investment Unit.

-7. Payment: You will be issued a final invoice detailing the remainder of the fees you are required to pay.
+7. Payment: Besides the contribution to the National Development Fund, you will be issued a final invoice detailing the remainder of the fees you are required to pay.
 This will include your investment payment, as well as the remainder of the government fees.
 Your passport and Certificate of Registration (COR) will be issued within one month of you making your investment payment.

 8. Receive your passport: Your passports and COR will be issued.
 You must take the oath or affirmation of allegiance upon your first visit to the country.

-As you can see, the entire application process is quite straightforward and generally takes between 90 and 120 days.
+As you can see, the entire application process is quite straightforward and investment applicants can expect applications to be processed within 90 and 120 days.

 The National Development Fund is a popular option among investors.
-In fact, although the CIU did not publish detailed data from 2020-2022, the department has confirmed that the number of investors choosing this option has steadily increased to over 80 percent from 2016 to 2022.
+In fact, although the CIU did not publish detailed data from 2020-2022, the department has confirmed that the number of investors choosing the contribution to the National Development Fund route has steadily increased to over 80 percent from 2016 to 2022.

 Year